mathiasroesler/uSMC-conversion/README.md

 <a id="code"></a>
 ### Running the code
-There are two scripts that can be run, contained in the *code/* folder:
+There are three scripts that can be run, contained in the *code/* folder:
 * ***PNP-comp.py***
 * ***param-sweep.py***
+* ***sensitivity.py***

 <a id="pnp"></a>
 #### ***PNP-comp.py*** script
 The ***PNP-comp.py*** compares the simulation outputs of the pregnant and the non-pregnant cell models.
-The script has one positional argument, metric, that selects the comparison metric to use.
+The script has one positional argument, **metric**, that selects the comparison metric to use.
 Currently, the options are:
 * **mae**, for Mean Absolute Error
 * **rmse**, for Root Mean Squared Error
 * **l2**, for L2-norm